 The Administration Department provides the administrative and personnel functions of the city.
-Services offered in the Administration Department include citizens assistance, public information, and employment opportunities.
+Services offered in the Administration Department include citizen assistance, public information, and employment opportunities.

 Fax Number: (760) 499-1500